Some central limit theorems for random walks associated with hypergeometric functions of type BC: Introduction

 Such Markov processes are called random walks on the hypergroup $(C_q^B,*_{p})$ associated with the measure $\nu$.
 Notice that we here use $p$ as a superscript, as this $p$ may be variable below.
 The fixed parameters $q$ and $d$ are suppressed.

 We shall present mainly two different types of CLTs for $(\tilde S_k^p)_{k\ge0}$.

-For the first type we start with some probability measure $\nu$ having classical second moments.
+For the first type in Section 5 we start with some probability measure $\nu$ having classical second moments.
 For each constant $c\in[0,1]$ we consider the compression mapping $D_c(x):=cx$ on $C_q^B $ as well as the compressed probability measures $\nu_c:=D_c(\nu)\in \mathcal{M}^1(C_q^B)$ and the associated random walks $(S^{(p,c)}_k)_{k\ge 0}$.
-We shall prove in Section 4 that $S^{(p,n^{-1/2})}_n$ converges for $n\to\infty$ in distribution to some kind of ``Gaussian'' measure $\gamma_t\in \mathcal{M}^1(C_q^B)$ which depends on $p$ where the time parameter $t\ge0$ can be computed via second moment of $\nu$.
+We prove in Section 4 that $S^{(p,n^{-1/2})}_n$ converges for $n\to\infty$ in distribution to some ``Gaussian'' measure $\gamma_{t_0}\in \mathcal{M}^1(C_q^B)$ which depends on $p$ where the time $t_0\ge0$ can be computed via second moment of $\nu$.
 Triangular CLTs of this type are well-known in probability theory on groups and hypergroups.
 We here in particular refer to \cite{BH} and references there for several results in this direction for Sturm-Liouville hypergroups on $[0,\infty[$.
-Moreover, for integers $p\ge 2q$, this result is more or less a known CLT for biinvariant random walks on noncompact Grassmannians; see e.g. \cite{G1}, \cite{G2}, \cite{Te1}, \cite{Te2}, \cite{Ri}.
+Moreover, for integers $p\ge 2q$, this result is known for biinvariant random walks on noncompact Grassmannians; see e.g. \cite{G1}, \cite{G2}, \cite{Te1}, \cite{Te2}, \cite{Ri}.